 - Improved social housing

-For the first sub-category, the applicant must go through the Local Committee (lajnaa shabiya).
-The process takes 3 months till the applicant is notified if they are elligible, after which the applicant must pay the deposit/down payment.
-The second sub-category has the same process as the first but the process is faster.
+For the first sub-category, applicants must apply to Local Committees (lajnaa shabiya), which often takes 3 months.
+Upon approval, the applicant must pay the deposit/down payment.
+The second sub-category has a similar but faster process.
 The third category differs in the size, number of rooms and other specifications.
-Economic housing has the benefit of being immediately available for purchase, in good locations, easy procedures, accessible to anyone with any income level.
+So-called “economic housing” accessible to anyone with any income level has the benefit of being immediately available for purchase, in good locations, and easier procedures.
 The minimum specifications are as follows – with variations in building materials and methods):

 - room + kitchen + traditional toilet + boundary wall